Frequently Asked Questions

 • People have different interpretations based on when and where they live.
 In other words, the “Islamic” view of punishment will change depending on the person doing the interpreting and on the period, circumstances, culture, and country that he or she lives in.

-• The severe punishments listed in the question (known as a special class of penalties called hudd) were practiced 1,400 years ago in the tribal society of Arabia.
-However, they were rarely carried out because the conditions for imposing them were so strict.
+• The severe punishments listed in the question (known as a special class of penalties called hudd which apply to a small number of crimes) were rarely carried out because the conditions for imposing them were so strict.

-• Capital punishment for murder could be avoided if the victim’s family agreed to payment for their loss- a normal practice in the society of the time.
+• For example, capital punishment for murder could be avoided if the victim’s family agreed to payment for their loss.

 • These punishments are very similar to those found in the Hebrew Bible, which, like the Qur’an, spoke to social conditions and attitudes vastly different from those of later times and different places.